-Lake Como is in northern Italy and an easy day trip from Milan to work into your Italy itinerary.
-It’s possible to visit two of Lake Como’s most beautiful cities, Varenna and Bellagio, in one day, which helps control your budget and make room for other stops on your Italy trip.
+Lake Como is in northern Italy and an easy day trip from Milan.
+It’s possible to visit two of Lake Como’s most beautiful cities, Varenna and Bellagio, in one day, which helps control your budget and make room for other stops on your northern Italy itinerary.

 But if you want to stay a little longer or a see a little more, you’ll have to dig a bit deeper in your pocket – and nobody wants that!
 So, to keep costs at bay but the Italian luxury experience coming, these are the best tips for visiting Lake Como on a budget.

 Some of these links are affiliate links.
 This means if you make a purchase through that link, I receive a small commission at no extra cost to you.
 Read my full disclosure!

 To understand just how much this popular Italian destination costs, I’m breaking down some prices that are average in the area for main travel categories (based on one person.)
 Here’s the lowdown: